 9 Surprising Foods That May Raise Your Cholesterol

-- Pie and pastries.
-"Flaky crusts, streusel topping, custard filling, cheese filled pastries -- these all promise a hefty dose of saturated fat because they often include butter, shortening, cream, cream cheese, and/or whole milk," Moore says.
-It is the butter or shortening that makes the crust so nice and flaky.
+"Flaky crusts, streusel topping, custard filling, cheese-filled pastries -- these all promise a hefty dose of saturated fat, because they often include butter, shortening, cream, cream cheese, and/or whole milk," Moore says.
+It's the butter or shortening that makes the crust so nice and flaky.
 Choose fruit pies and eat mostly filling and only a few bites of the crust for a lower-fat and calorie treat.

-- Movie theater tub popcorn.
-Regal Cinema's medium-sized popcorn has a whopping 60 grams of saturated fat and 1,200 calories.
-Why?
-Because it is popped in fats, then topped off with more fat, earning it a spot on foods that can wreck your cholesterol level.
-Shave the fat and calories by skipping the buttery topping and opt for a smaller portion.
+If it's popped in fats, then topped off with more fat, that's a problem.
+Shave the fat and calories by skipping the buttery topping, and opt for a smaller portion.

 3 Cooking Tips